Rhoades Science Center 117

 In addition to notebook computers, classes and workshops held on the VCSU campus have access to the following IT services:

 Classrooms are equipped to take advantage of the notebook computers.
 A typical classroom includes tables, chairs, network and electrical connections for every student, a nearby networked laser printer, a LCD projector and other audio/video equipment.

 Notebook computers can connect to the internet via Ethernet or cutting edge wireless.
 A fiber optic backbone network connects all buildings.
 Wireless access points provide service throughout campus.
 Broadband connectivity is available off-campus from a variety of local internet service providers.

 Digital video cameras, digital still cameras, LCD projectors, amplified speakers, and other types of IT equipment are available for periodic checkout from the Technology Service Desk.
 This is a free service to all users.

 Effects of World-Class Technology

 This rich technology environment has enabled a transformation of nearly all aspects of the learning environment.
 Faculty have become proficient at integrating technology in instruction, including online environments.
 Students are more involved in the learning process as they use their computers to take notes, conduct research, communicate, create, and solve problems.
 Some students develop electronic portfolios that demonstrate abilities not documented on a resume or transcript.
-The campus web site has become the preferred campus information system, and in many cases the only source of particular information.
 Multiple surveys, conducted over several years, provide evidence that students, faculty, and staff believe the information technology at VCSU provides a more effective learning environment.